mathinking/HopfieldNetworkToolbox/README.md

 It is recommended to use the [latest release](https://github.com/mathinking/HopfieldNetworkToolbox/releases/latest).
 You may download the entire source code or a single installable Toolbox file.

 ## Install
-If you have downloaded the source code , simply run
+If you have downloaded the source code, simply run
 ```sh
 >> setup_hopfieldNetwork
 ```